-A common part of the capital stack for real estate investments is a portion of the capital via debt financing.
+A common part of the capital stack for real estate investments involves obtaining capital via debt financing.
 Debt is in contrast to equity in that debt is secured by collateral and typically has a fixed (or pre-determined) cost of borrowing (e.g. interest rate) and doesn’t fluctuate based on reported gain or profit upon exit.

 Therefore, debt can be a very powerful tool when investing in real estate.
 I say powerful because with “great power comes great responsibility.”
-The lender typically has broad, discretionary power to demand responses and outcomes from the borrower or face foreclosure.
+The lender typically has broad, discretionary power to demand responses and outcomes from the borrower, and can force foreclosure if those requirements are not met.

 - Term Sheet